krisrowe/apigee-migration-assessment-tool/README.md

 | Apigee Hybrid          | Apigee X               |
 | Apigee X               | Apigee Hybrid          |

+## About `--skip-target-validation`

+The `--skip-target-validation` flag allows you to run the assessment tool without connecting to or validating against a target Apigee X/Hybrid Organization.
+This is useful for early discovery or when you do not have credentials for the target.

+> **Important:**
+> This flag is **only supported when your source is Apigee Edge (SaaS or OPDK)**.
+> If your source is Apigee X/Hybrid, using this flag will cause the tool to exit with an error.

 ## Prerequisites

 You can run this tool locally using Python or via a Docker container.